-Following a review of the NIA and SIF, Ofgem proposed a number of changes to the innovation funding schemes.
+Following a review of the NIA and NIC, Ofgem proposed a number of changes to the innovation funding schemes.
 One of these was the requirement on network companies to collaboratively produce an industry wide innovation strategy.
 The Electricity Network Innovation Strategy sets out a jointly agreed roadmap which demonstrates how innovation can accommodate future whole-system requirements and lead to benefits.
-The document was first published on 29th March 2018 and a new update on the innovation strategy can be found on the ENA website.
-The next review will be in 2024.
+The document was first published on 29th March 2018 and will be reviewed every 2 years at a minimum.
 Further information is available on the ENA website.